19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (d) accept on their behalf a surrender of a grant of easement or a restrictive covenant.

-(2) Subsection (1) shall not authorise a management corporation to accept or grant or execute a surrender of any easement relating to common property the subject of a lease accepted or acquired by the management corporation under section 34(3) that, apart from subsection (1), it is not entitled to accept or execute as a lessee or, by the terms of the lease, it is prevented from accepting or executing.
+(2) Subsection (1) shall not authorise a management corporation to accept, grant or execute a surrender of any easement relating to common property which is the subject of a lease accepted or acquired by the management corporation under section 34(3) that, apart from subsection (1), it is not entitled to accept or execute as a lessee or, by the terms of the lease, it is prevented from accepting or executing.

+[LT(S)A, s.
+22(1)]

 ### Application by subsidiary proprietor to court regarding common property